Corn Suitability Ratings

 Restored 1950 Allis-Chalmers WD tractor parked in front of a cornfield.

-County Weighted Average CSR2
+County Area-Weighted Average CSR2

 Map of Iowa showing county-level NRCS CSR2 weighted means from 2017 data